21C Museum Hotel

 The Vibe: Sophisticated yet playful.

 Standout Detail: The museum never closes, so you can visit the galleries after hours in your pajamas.
 Talk about art nouveau.
-As a Covid precaution, the museum is temporarily by appointment only.

 This Place Is Perfect For: Art lovers and those who keep a finger on the pulse of what's new.